Last Updated: 4/6/2023

 Yes, it's possible to file a dangerous dog complaint even if the dog hasn't bitten anyone yet.
-Des Moines follows a two-tier system for regulating vicious and dangerous dogs.
+Iowa follows a two-tier system for regulating vicious and dangerous dogs.
 If a dog is declared either vicious or dangerous, the city can take steps to protect the safety of its citizens.

 Vicious dogs are defined under Sec.
 18-41 of the Des Moines, IA Municipal Code as a dog that meets one of the following conditions: